streamoid/Barebones-JS/README.md

 **Barebones-JS**
 ===================

 **Barebones-JS** is a Javascript SDK which allows fashion clients to use Streamoid's fashion intelligence for recommendations without a fixed UI template.
-Clients can use the SDK to build custom UI components which fit seamlessly within their own websie with the same look and feel as a widget.
+Clients can use the SDK to build custom UI components which fit seamlessly within their own website.
+The SDK gets added as a widget with the same look and feel.

 **Streamoid's services:**